-This is the most traditional way to learn a foreign language, and it’s very likely that you’ve tried this method already in high school or university.
+This is the most traditional way to study Spanish, and it’s very likely that you’ve tried this method already in high school or university.
 It can be a good way to mix all 4 aspects of language learning (reading, writing, speaking, and listening) in one setting.
-However, many people find that it to be too tedious and too much of a time commitment to fit into their already busy schedules.
+However, many people find Spanish lessons to be too tedious and too much of a time commitment to fit into their already busy schedules.

 Similar to a classroom, this is an excellent way to get to know another language.
-You can learn directly from a native Spanish speaker, and practice reading, writing, speaking, and listening to Spanish the way it’s actually used.
+You can learn directly from a native Spanish speaker, and practice reading, writing, speaking, and listening to the language the way it’s actually used.
 This one-on-one interaction is ideal to master the language in the shortest amount of time.
-However, private lessons can be quite expensive with a qualified language teacher.
-One good option is to pair up with someone trying to learn your language, and help each other - Tandem style.
+However, private Spanish course can be quite expensive with a qualified language teacher.
+One good option is to pair up with someone trying to learn your language, and help each other - in Tandem style.

 One method which was popular before the advent of the Internet was to self-teach via audio, video, and books.
 This can be an effective method granted you have the willpower to stick with it.
 However, it lacks the social interaction which might be the whole point of learning a new language, and you’ll most likely only learn “textbook” Spanish, not the way Spanish speakers naturally speak.